God’s School of Life

 “When your judgments are in the earth, the inhabitants of the world will learn righteousness."
 Isaiah 26:9 NKJV

-We need His judgments to teach us the right way to live, to be righteous in what we say and do.
-His judgments first begin in our earth as we seek to know Him in this school of right living.
+We need His judgments to teach us the right way to live, how to be righteous in what we say and do.
+His judgments first begin in our earthly natures as we seek to know Him in this school of right living.
 Think back to when you were in school—which is a long time ago for some of us!
 If we learned to love learning, if we were supported in our educational growth, we grew to understand the things of this world we needed to know to do well.

-As we yield to the Lord, we become eager learners, wanting His wisdom and understanding as we handle all that comes our way in this world.
+As we yield to the Lord, we become eager learners, desiring above all His wisdom and understanding as we handle all that comes our way in this world.
 He teaches us the foundations of faith, the essential truths upon which to build a good and productive life.
 Even as a child, Jesus had a thirst to know His Father.
-He asked many questions of the leaders of His time even when He was just twelve.
-His parents had gone to Jerusalem for the annual Passover feast and traveled a day before they realized He was not with them.
+Even when He was just twelve, He asked many questions of the leaders of His time.

 “After three days they found Him in the temple courts, sitting among the teachers, listening to them and asking them questions.
 Everyone who heard Him was amazed at His understanding and His answers.
 When His parents saw Him, they were astonished.
 His mother said to Him, ‘Son, why have you treated us like this?
 Your father and I have been anxiously searching for you.’